-Instead of dropping out of school at age 12 and becoming a teenage wife and mother, as is traditional in the Maasai community, young Kakenya Ntaiya courageously fought to continue her education.
-In exchange, she promised to return to her village to help others.
-Today, the Kakenya Center for Excellence is changing the paradigm for girls’ education and empowering young leaders in rural Kenya.
-A boarding school (grades 4-8) provides 270 Maasai girls with a safe place to live, high-quality education, and enrichment activities.
-The girls consistently score among the top students regionally and nationally, and all have avoided harmful traditional practices like female genital mutilation and early marriage.
-Once they begin secondary school, services like mentoring, career guidance, tutoring, and financial assistance ensure that alumnae stay on track.
-KCE reaches an additional 3,000 children through Health and Leadership trainings, extending the network of young leaders across the region.
-And demand for these programs increases each year, revealing a remarkable cultural shift in support of girls' education – a right that every girl should have.
+Instead of dropping out of school and becoming a teenage wife and mother, as is traditional in the Maasai community, young Kakenya Ntaiya courageously fought to continue her education.
+In exchange, she promised to to give back to her rural Kenyan village, founding Kakenya’s Dream in 2008.
+Kakenya’s Dream leverages education to empower girls, end harmful traditional practices, and transform rural communities through three holistic programs.
+The Kakenya Centers for Excellence (KCE) are full-support boarding schools that have provided 470 Maasai girls to date with an empowering, high-quality education, free from harmful traditional practices like female genital mutilation and child marriage.
+The Network for Excellence provides career guidance, tutoring, and scholarships to KCE alumnae to ensure that they are supported to finish their education.
+Health and Leadership Trainings have equipped over 12,000 youth across the region with vital health education and life skills, extending the network of young leaders across the region.
+Demand for these programs increases each year, revealing a remarkable cultural shift in support of girls' education – a right that every girl should have.

 Headquarters: DC-Ward 2